 The Caf offers amazing views, but when you’re ready to dine off campus, you won’t be disappointed.
 This area of Wisconsin is known for culinary treats like frozen custard, Friday night fish fry, cheese curds, Danish kringle, Chicago-style pizza, and brats.
 Kenosha’s Frank’s Diner was featured on The Food Network.
 And pizza?
 You could eat pizza from a different Kenosha pizzeria every single day for a month, and you’d still have a few pizza joints to try.
 There are more than 50 pizza places within 20 miles.
 Some argue Kenosha’s version of Chicago-style deep dish is better than the big city; others stick with thin crust.
 We say try both.

 15. Feathered, furry friends

 Students aren’t the only ones who consider Carthage home.
-Our campus is also a wildlife sanctuary and arboretum, attracting a variety of visitors, from fox and turtles to geese and the occasional bald eagle — even a turkey!
+Our campus is also a wildlife sanctuary and arboretum, attracting various visitors, from foxes and turtles to geese and the occasional bald eagle — even a turkey!

 16. Go Pack— er, Bears!
 Go Cubbies!
 We mean Brewers!

 Sports fan?
 Not only does Carthage field 27 NCAA Division III sports (28 total varsity sports), but there’s no shortage of professional sports within an hour’s drive.
 From the historic Wrigley Field to the modern Miller Park, sports fans can find a unique experience in all seasons.
 Nearby teams include the Chicago Cubs, Chicago White Sox, Milwaukee Brewers, Chicago Bulls, Milwaukee Bucks, Chicago Bears, Green Bay Packers, and Chicago Blackhawks.
 Looking for something different?
 Check out teams you may not be familiar with, like Chicago’s Major League Soccer team, the Chicago Fire, and the Milwaukee Admirals for hockey fans.